abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter03.md

 memory.”
 It comes into being, and we can let it go out again.

-Of course, thoughts and feelings are much stickier than the breath, so it’s helpful to have the image of the breath, that feeling of the breath coming in and going out, and then extrapolate that to the feelings, perceptions, memories, and thoughts.
+Of course, thoughts and feelings are much stickier than the breath, so it’s helpful to have the image of the breath, the feeling of the breath coming in and going out, and then extrapolate that to the feelings, perceptions, memories, and thoughts.
 They can come in and go out as well.